 Ghosts in the Attic

 Every family has skeletons and secrets – an illegitimate son, an adopted child, a criminal record, poverty or insanity.
 Yet these members may prove most vital to the building of one’s family tree.
 It is from these family members that records may be uncovered as documentation is often required for cases of adoption and insanity, or appeals for financial support.

 Published family histories are the nuts and bolts of genealogical research.
-Particularly useful for their insights into Malayan families are family histories such as Lim’s Myth and reality (1988) and Ong’s Chew Boon Lay (2002), which includes four charts on their extensive family tree.
-The Shepherdson family made headlines when they published their genealogy Journey to the Straits (2003) that spanned three centuries from their earliest known ancestor who travelled beyond the British shores to Southeast Asia.
+Particularly useful for their insights into Malayan families are family histories such as Lim’s Myth and Reality (1988) and Ong’s Chew Boon Lay (2002), which includes four charts on their extensive family tree.
+The Shepherdson family made headlines when they published their genealogy Journey to the Straits (2003) which spanned three centuries from their earliest-known ancestor who travelled beyond the British shores to Southeast Asia.
 They were even featured in an exhibition on family history research at the National Library.
-The family followed up with another book The great genealogical search (2010) which records their research experience from traditional repositories such as archives and libraries as well as modern tools, in particular the internet and DNA matching.
-A member of the Shepherdson family also published her personal adventure of tracing one’s family in Looking back (2006).
+The family followed up with another book The Great Genealogical Search (2010), which records their research experience from traditional repositories such as archives and libraries as well as modern tools, in particular, the internet and DNA matching.
+A member of the Shepherdson family also published her personal adventure of tracing one’s family in Looking Back (2006).
 These three publications demonstrate the various approaches of tracing one’s family history, proven techniques and experiences, and how the interplay of memories and records reconstructed the lives of people.